Claës Lindsström: Career

 Lindsström captained his first ship, the torpedo boat no. 81, in 1904.
 He served in the Artillery Department at the Royal Swedish Naval Materiel Administration from 1904 to 1907.
 He was a weapons teacher at the Royal Swedish Naval Academy from 1905 to 1910 and during his numerous tours at sea, Lindsström was, among other things, flag lieutenant (flaggadjutant) on eight different expeditions between 1905 and 1913.
 Lindsström became a member and secretary of the Naval Warfare Materiel Committee (Sjökrigsmaterielkommittén) in 1906 and served as adjutant to the Inspector of the Navy's Exercises at Sea, Rear Admiral Wilhelm Dyrssen, from 1907 to 1910.
 From 1910 to 1912, he served in the High Seas Fleet of the Imperial German Navy and in 1913 he was appointed Adjutant to His Majesty the King Gustaf V (Chief Adjutant in 1925).
-Lindsström served from 1913 to 1914 in a Advisory Study (Försvarsberedning) and from 1917 to 1919 as a naval attaché in Berlin and Copenhagen.
+Lindsström served from 1913 to 1914 in an Advisory Study (Försvarsberedning) and from 1917 to 1919 as a naval attaché in Berlin and Copenhagen.
 He was also a member of the Swedish Naval Studies Commission which, in the autumn of 1917, visited Germany with the main residence in the Flanders area occupied by the German Army (Zeebrugge-Ostend).
 The results of this Commission's report contributed, among other things, to a large extent to the introduction of new firing rules and effective fire control devices on the Sverige-class coastal defence ships.

 Lindsström then served as head of the Operations Department in the Naval Staff from 1919 to 1925 and as a teacher of strategy in the Royal Swedish Naval Staff College from 1919 to 1924.
 Lindsström served as captain of the armoured cruiser HSwMS Fylgia during a voyage around South America from 1922 to 1923 and as captain of the coastal defence ship HSwMS Drottning Victoria in 1924.
 He was commanding officer of the Winter Squadron (Vintereskadern) in 1926 and served as flag captain in the staff of the Coastal Fleet from 1925 to 1930 as well as head of the Royal Swedish Naval Staff College from 1930 to 1933.
 In 1932 he was commanding officer of the Submarine Division and from 1933 to 1939, Lindsström served as a naval expert in Sweden's delegation at the League of Nations' Geneva Disarmament Conference.
 He was commanding admiral and station commander in Karlskrona from 1933 to 1936 and Chief of the Naval Staff also in 1936.
 Lindsström served as station commander in Stockholm from 1936 to 1937 and was military member of the Supreme Court of Sweden from 1937.
 He then served as commanding admiral of the East Coast Naval District from 1937 to 1942 when he retired from the navy.

 During his career, Lindsström published a number of books, for example Lärobok i elektricitetslära (together with J. Eklund, 1903), Maritima operationsbaser (1905), Lärobok i artilleri för K. sjökrigsskolan (1908), and Världsisläran, en bro mellan vetenskap och myt (1935).
 He also wrote a variety of minor essays and brochures on naval military issues.